 Your stereotypical beer ad often involves a man, seemingly dying of thirst, glugging down large mouthfuls of the bubbly, golden elixir.
 But, it turns out, women get thirsty too and are still largely underrepresented when it comes to beer advertising, despite the fact more affluent women started drinking beer last year than any other group.
-We chat to Alice Galletly, author of upcoming book How to Have a Beer, about marketing to women.

 It’s no secret that women have a long history of being marginalised and misrepresented in advertising.
 Flick general manager of brand Jessica Venning-Bryan discusses how marketers have a responsibility to move things forward and shares the thinking behind the representation of women in Flick’s latest ad campaign.